geo-tech-project/geotech/README.md

 ## How to install and run the app

 To make it as simple as possible we used [Docker](https://www.docker.com) for the development.
-The only thing necessary to run this software, is to download this repository with `git clone --recursive https://github.com/geo-tech-project/geotech.git` and then run `sudo docker-compose up --build`in the command line interface.
-This installs all dependencies for the front- and backend including all [R](https://www.r-project.org) packages.
-As these packages are not that small, this step could take up to one hour of building time (depending on your hardware).
-After building, the application will start automatically and you can access the webtool at `http://localhost:8780`.
-If you have terminated the application and want to restart it another time you can just leave out the `--build` tag of the `docker-compose up` command to start the app again.
+The only thing necessary to run this software, is to download this repository with `git clone --recursive https://github.com/geo-tech-project/geotech.git` and then run `sudo docker-compose up` in the command line interface.
+This command loads two images, one for the front and one for the backend, via dockerhub.
+It may take a while to load the images, as all dependencies (e.g., [R](https://www.r-project.org) packages) are being loaded as well.
+After loading, the application will start automatically.
+It is accessible over your own IP-adress and the `:8780` port.
+Example: `http://localhost:8780` or for our AWS instance: `http://35.80.3.64:8780`.

 ## How to use the app